Connect with us

 encouraging kids to talk about emotions

 Kids also have feelings and emotions like adults.
-Most times they find it very difficult in expressing or talking about it.
+Most times they find it very difficult to express or talk about it.
 The early years are very important for your child’s development.
 This is the time he or she learns about how the world around them works.

-As children or preschoolers develop, they tend to learn more about their feelings and emotion and how to express them.
-Learning more about their emotions and expressing them can be very overcoming for children.
+As children or preschoolers develop, they tend to learn more about their feelings and emotions and how to express them.
+Learning more about their emotions and expressing them can be very challenging for children.
 This happens because of the complexities of emotion.
-This most times causes children to vent their frustration through outbursts or not being able to calm down.
+This most often causes children to vent their frustration through outbursts or not be able to calm down.

-As a parent or guardian you may find this stage in your child’s life very challenging, but know that it is all part of the child’s learning experience.
-Like I said earlier, it is a challenge at this stage, so as a parent or guardian it is crucial for you as adults to support and encourage your child’s effort during this stage, so it will be better for them to talk about how they are feeling.
+As a parent or guardian, you may find this stage in your child’s life very challenging but know that it is all part of their learning experience.
+As I said earlier, it is a challenge at this stage, so it is crucial for you as an adult to support and encourage your child’s effort during this stage.
+It will be better for them to talk about how they are feeling.

 When the need arises, it is always difficult for children to recognize and understand emotions in themselves and others without adult support.
-A lot of practice is required in the process of calming down when upset and using words to describe such feelings and also addressing challenges.
-When adults give support and provide explanations, it helps children to understand how they can manage their feelings.
-Helping a child, kid, or preschooler in identifying and labeling emotions is an important first step.
+A lot of practice is required in calming down when upset, using words to describe such feelings, and addressing challenges.
+When adults support and provide explanations, it helps children understand how to manage their feelings.
+Helping a child, kid, or preschooler identify and label emotions is an important first step.

-There are several ways in supporting and encouraging a child to talk about emotions
+There are several ways to support and encourage a child to talk about emotions

 1 Ask questions:

-when you notice a drop in the countenance of a child ask questions, ask questions like how are you feeling, and watch the child throughout the day.
+when you notice a drop in a child’s countenance, ask questions like how are you feeling, and watch the child throughout the day.

 2 Identify the emotion:

 after asking the child how he or she feels, identify the emotion.
-Most times we use the word happy, sad, angry, worried, etc but one thing we fail to notice is that there are many other feelings and emotions.
+Most times we use the words happy, sad, angry, worried, etc. but we fail to notice that there are many other feelings and emotions.
 So it is your job as an adult to help them identify such feelings.

 3 Talk to them about emotions and feelings:

-tell them the different kinds of feelings and emotions and how different people express them.
-You can label character emotions and point out the facial expressions and body language of the characters.
+tell them the different feelings and emotions and how they express them.
+You can label character emotions and point out the characters’ facial expressions and body language.
 It could be in a book or a movie or probably in a gathering.

 4 Talk about how you are feeling during the day:

-this would help you and also bond with your kids.
-You can tell your kids how you feel there is no big deal about it.
-For example, you can simply say I’m feeling so sad today cause the heavy rain won’t let us go for the field trip or you can say I’m feeling happy today because we would be going to the cinema.
-Make sure you direct your kids to look at your facial expressions and body language as you say how you feel.
-This would help them in identifying emotions and also expressing them without saying a word.
+This would help you bond with your kids.
+You can tell your kids how you feel; there is no big deal about it.
+For example, you can simply say I’m feeling so sad today cause the heavy rain won’t let us go for the field trip or you can say I’m feeling happy today because we will be going to the cinema.
+Ensure you direct your kids to look at your facial expressions and body language as you say how you feel.
+This would help them identify emotions and express them without saying a word.

-5 Talk about how different people might feel and express emotions in a different situations:
+5 Talk about how different people might feel and express emotions in a different situation:

 This would help the kids understand and have more knowledge about the complexity of emotions and how to make other people experience them too.